dahlb/ha_blueair/README.md

 ![Project Maintenance][maintenance-shield]
 [![BuyMeCoffee][buymecoffeebadge]][buymecoffee]

 A custom integration for Blueair Filters.

-Warning: this has only been tested with classic_205, protect 7470i, and Blue Pure 211i Max
+If your model isn't reported correctly please open a ticket and include your model name and the diagnostic file from the integration.

 ## Feature Highlights ##
+- fan
+  - speed
-- adjust fan speed, turn off/on
+  - turn off/on
+- light
+  - brightness
-- adjust light brightness, turn off/on
+  - turn off/on
 - sensors
-  - filter replacement
+  - Filter Replacement
-  - humidity
+  - Humidity
-  - connectivity
+  - Connectivity
-  - temperature
+  - Temperature
   - PM 1
   - PM 2.5
   - PM 10
   - VOC
 - switches
   - child lock
+  - germ shield
+  - night mode
+  - auto fan mode
+  - wick dry
+- climate (T10i/T20i only)
+- humidifier (H35i only)

 ## Installation ##
 You can install this either manually copying files or using HACS.
 Configuration can be done on UI, you need to enter your username and password, (I know, translations are missing).